Illusion6984/RSS-Guard-Filters/README.md

 # RSS-Guard-Filters
-Some RSS Guard filters.
-I tried using the examples provided in the website and they did not work for me.
-Thus, I decided to create my own, and share it in the hopes it helps someone else.
+I've created some custom RSS Guard filters that I'd like to share with you.
+After trying out the examples provided on the website without success, I decided to experiment and come up with my own solutions.
+Needless to say, it is an incredible tool and RSS reader.

-For the labels, just be sure the previously create the label with the same name for it to work.
+To ensure compatibility, please note that it's essential to create labels with the same name before using these filters.
+This will help prevent any issues or errors.

 # Set Label depending on Condition